Can Snail farming in Kenya Make you Rich?

 ItemDescription

-Rent (optional)A mount of lease or rent payable to use land or buildings for your snail farming where they are not owned
+Rent (optional)Leases or rent monies payable to use land or buildings for your snail farming where they are not owned

 Greenhouse & HutchesConstruct a 15 by 8-meter house slainery to shelter them from weather, predators, and thieves.